enotspe/fortinet-2-elasticsearch/README.md

 7. [Disable ECS Compatibility]().
 (FrotiDragon pipelines were created back on logstash v7, so some filters might be incompatible with how renames expect source fields names.
 It should be fixed soon).
 8. [Start logstash](https://www.elastic.co/guide/en/logstash/current/running-logstash.html)

-Hopefully you should be enjoying your logs by now. 🕺💃
+Hopefully you should be dancing with your logs by now. 🕺💃

 ## Pipelines sequence